Texas Conventional Loan

 Whether you’re buying a home for the first time or looking to take on a second mortgage, you may be able to qualify for a Texas conventional loan if you have outstanding credit and a sizable savings account.

-Traditional mortgages are harder to qualify for because your lender is at risk if you default on your loan.
-However, you will have more flexibility as the buyer when you purchase a home with a conventional mortgage.
+Traditional mortgages have rigourous standards and are harder to qualify for because your lender is at risk if you default on your loan.
+Th However, you will have more flexibility as the buyer when you purchase a home with a conventional mortgage.

 While conventional loans come with more rigorous standards than most government-backed loans, they offer several unique benefits that make them a good mortgage option for first-time homebuyers.